“They should call the Children’s Aid Society on me for abusing my inner child so much”.

 Chris said this in a humorous manner.
 At the same time he was upset at how critical and hurtful he was towards himself.

 He is not alone.
-Most of my clients are very hard on themselves.
-They admit they are their own worst enemy.
+In my years as a Toronto therapist most of my clients admit they are their own worst enemy.
 This negative self image also contributes to a number of emotional problems.
-People with addictions, depression, anxiety, codependency see that their lack of self esteem is a major contributing factor.
+People with addiction symptoms, signs of depression, anxiety attacks, signs of codependency see that their lack of self esteem is a major contributing factor.

 Where does this originate?

 We are not born being critical.
 We develop this.
 We are taught this by people who are self critical: parents, teachers, friends.
 In fact we live in a world that looks down on self kindness.

 Rachel constantly called therapy, “A pity party.”
 She would also talk about her family calling her a “Cry baby, a suck, little miss princess,” etc whenever she expressed any type of pain.
 They, of course, were passing on what they themselves learned.
 So many of us end up being self abusive.
 We become a bad parent to ourselves.
 How do we then turn this around?
 How do we become a good parent to ourselves?

 “To accept one’s past – one’s history – is not the same as drowning in it; it is learning how to use it”.

 Learning to reparent yourself begins with self knowledge.
 What happened?
 How did I come to be someone who dislikes myself?
 Why can’t I live with myself?
 What negative beliefs did I learn about myself?
 This is often the first phase of reparenting.
 Finding out the truth of how I lost myself.
 But then how can I find myself?
 This is where we can get into the action phase of reparenting.
 What constitutes this phase?

 Being a good parent involves self care.
 Make sure you are healthy.
 Proper rest, food, exercise are fundamental.